Tim-U-12/bootcamp_project_one/README.md

 ## Correlation between odometer (kms run) and price of the car – Dhiraj
 Higher the Odometer reading, lower the price of the car.
 We can see that from the graph above.
-Vehicles plotted on the botom right hand corner
+Vehicles plotted on the botom right hand corner.
 These vehicles are very high on the their odometer reading and hence the price of the vehicle has depreciated.
-Vehicles plotted on the top left hand corner
+Vehicles plotted on the top left hand corner.
 These vehicles are very low on the their odometer reading and hence the price of the vehicle is high.
-Other factors to take into consideration while analysing this relation :
+Other factors to take into consideration while analysing this relation:
-Year of manufacture is also have a bearing on the price of the vehicle
+Year of manufacture is also have a bearing on the price of the vehicle.

 ## The different types of vehicles listed in US from the year 2000 to 2022 - Anjana
 ### Summary